dtccx/simplePB-usingVRR/README.md

 # Test Case
-run "go test" to run all cases;
-run "go test 1A" or others to run some certain cases;
+run "go test" to run all cases;run "go test 1A" or others to run some certain cases;

-the total cases time is 41s.
-this is average time, but someone optimize it to 17s.
+the total cases time is 41s.this is average time, but someone optimize it to 17s.

 With set the reprepare time Threathold.